rodionovsasha/jfixtures/README.md

 ### Addition custom SQL before inserts
 Sometimes we need to write a custom SQL before insert instructions (e.g.`BEGIN TRANSACTION;`).
 It is possible to do using `before_inserts` property.
-This custom SQL will be added before insert instructions and after cleanup instruction (if present).
+This custom SQL will be added `before_inserts` instructions and after cleanup instruction (if present).

 ```yaml
 tables: